Community Oriented and United Responses to Address Gender Violence and Equality

 - An amicus brief to the Southern District of Florida supporting the repeal of SB 168.

 - A report to the U.N.
 Human Rights Council on the impact of anti-immigrant laws in the U.S. on immigrant survivors of gender-based violence.
 A web story on this advocacy can be found here: Clinic Submits Four Reports to the United Nations Alleging Violations in the U.S.

 - An affidavit in support of gender-based violence asylum claims filed before U.S. Immigration Court.

-- A Train-the-Trainers Presentation on Responding to Sexual Violence and Harassment of Low-Wage Immigrant Women in the Workplace.
+- A Train-the-Trainers Presentation and factsheets in English and Spanish on Responding to Sexual Violence and Harassment of Low-Wage Immigrant Women in the Workplace.

 - An academic report documenting the experiences of farmworkers, nursery workers, and domestic workers in South Florida with gender-based violence in the workplace.